ibexa/documentation-developer/docs/guide/catalog/set_up_products.md

 ## Product availability

-Finally to enable adding to basket, you must configure the product to have [availability](catalog.md#product-availability-and-stock) and have positive or infinite stock.
+To enable adding a product to basket, you must configure product [availability](catalog.md#product-availability-and-stock) with positive or infinite stock.